Prebiotics vs Probiotics: Key Differences and Health Benefits Explained

 How Probiotics and Prebiotics Work Together

 Think of probiotics as seeds and prebiotics as the fertilizer that helps them grow.
-While probiotics introduce live beneficial bacteria into your gut, prebiotics act as their fuel, allowing them to multiply and establish a healthier microbiome.
+Together, they form synbiotics.
 This probiotics and prebiotics difference is why consuming both together leads to the best results.

 Why Should I Take Both Probiotics and Prebiotics?